From the sick and twisted files…

 They’re not really poems they’re just silly rhymes.

-They make people laugh and smile most of the times.
+They make people chuckle most of the times.

 His stories are poems, yet often preferred,